 Essentially, there are two parts to every leaf: the veins and edge, and the petiole, the stem that extends from the leaf.
-Blade types are categorized by the differences between dozens of physical attributes that the veins, edge and overall shape of the blade may have.
-There is the formation of the blade, the shape and pattern of the tips and edges, as well as the texture of the leaf to think of as well.
+Leaf blade types are categorized by the differences between dozens of physical attributes that the veins, edge and overall shape of the blade may have.
+There is the formation of the blade, the shapes of leaves and the pattern of the tips and edges, as well as the texture of the leaf to think of as well.
 All of these combined will describe the type of leaf blade you are looking at.

 Video of the Day

 There are four different types of veins: parallel veins in which the veins run parallel to each other; penniparallel veins that run out horizontally from the midrib (main center vein); pinnately veined blades that only radiate from the midrib and are not necessarily parallel, such as the Camellia plant leaves; and palmately veined leaves that have principal veins running from the base of the leaf, like the maple leaf blade.

 Many leaf formations exist.
 If you can imagine the enormous variety plants with leaves, that is the variety of blade shapes you may encounter as well.
 Some of these shapes include but are not limited to: linear, oblong, elliptic, ovate and sagittate.

 A linear leaf is narrow and several times longer than it is wide; its width is uniform.
 An oblong leave is nearly twice as wide as it is long with parallel sides for their length.
 Elliptically shaped blades are widest in the middle and narrow at each end.
 Ovate blades are shaped like eggs, the broadest part being at the base.
 Sagittate leaves are shaped like arrows.
 They have lobes at their base that point downward while the main body tapers upward to a point.